Before I start, I should say this…

 The FSBO (aka, For Sale By Owner), is a home that is For Sale directly from the owner without the use of a listing agent.
 Now, oftentimes buyers have engaged an agent to help them with their process.
 This creates issues when it comes to FSBO’s.
 Some FSBO’s are willing to pay the buy side portion of the commission—3%—while others will have none of that and suggest that the buyers compensate their agent.
 (The latter situation is much more common in the commercial world, but it can drive residential agents batty.)

-In 999,999 out of a million cases, sellers make this decisions strictly on the basis of commission.
+In 999,999 out of a million cases, sellers make this decision strictly on the basis of commission.
 If a FSBO is successful, he or she can save roughly 6% of the gross sales price.
 On a $200,000 home, quick math tells us this is $12,000.
 If the FSBO pays the agent who brought the buyer to the table a 3% commission, then the FSBO has saved $6,000.
 These amounts are not insubstantial to the total value of the home.
 And if you’re still dealing with the scar tissue of the Great Recession that triggered precipitous drops in value, the need to get as much out of your property could be powerful.
-The desire (or mandate) to save is powerful.
+The desire (or mandate) to save is compelling.
 That can make this a tough decision.

 A Nod to Historical Trends